 The pipeline file (

-example-health-pipeline.yaml) links together all the tasks of your pipeline, in this case consisting of: code scanning, building code into an image, and then deploying and exposing those images.
+example-bank-pipeline.yaml) links together all the tasks of your pipeline, in this case consisting of: code scanning, building code into an image, and then deploying and exposing those images.

-$ kubectl apply -f example-loyalty-pipeline.yaml
+kubectl apply -f example-bank-pipeline.yaml

 Steps for threat testing